usnistgov/OSCAL/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 # Describe the bug

-A clear and concise description of what the bug is.
+{A clear and concise description of what the bug is.}

 # Who is the bug affecting?

 # What is affected by this bug?

-Describe the impact the bug is having.
+{Describe the impact the bug is having.}

 # When does this occur?

-Describe the conditions under which the bug is occuring
+{Describe the conditions under which the bug is occurring.}

 # How do we replicate the issue?

-What are the steps to reproduce the behavior?
+{What are the steps to reproduce the behavior?
 1. Do this...
 1. Then this...
 1. See error

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.}

 # Expected behavior (i.e. solution)

-A clear and concise description of what you expected to happen.
+{A clear and concise description of what you expected to happen.}

 # Other Comments

-Add any other context about the problem here.
+{Add any other context about the problem here.}